Notes on isocrystals: Slopes

 \begin{defn} For $\calE \in \FIsoc(k)$, choose an algebraic closure $\overline{k}$ of $k$ and let $\calE'$ be the pullback of $\calE$ to $\FIsoc(\overline{k})$.
 Then the direct sum decomposition of $\calE$ given by Theorem~\ref{T:DM} descends to $\calE$ (and is independent of the choice of $\overline{k}$).
 We define the \emph{slope multiset} of $\calE$ to be the multisubset of $\QQ$ of cardinality equal to the rank of $\calE$ in which the multiplicity of $r/s$ equals $\rank \calE_{r/s}$; the slope multiset is additive in short exact sequences \cite[Lemma~1.3.4]{katz-slope}.
 We arrange the elements of the slope multiset into a convex Newton polygon with left endpoint $(0,0)$, called the \emph{slope polygon} of $\calE$.
 Note that the vertices of the slope polygon belong to $[0,\rank(\calE)] \times \ZZ$.

 For $\calE \in \FIsoc(X)$, we define the \emph{slope multiset} and \emph{slope polygon} of $\calE$ at $x \in X$ by pullback to $\Spec \kappa(x)^{\perf}$.
 We say that $\calE$ is \emph{isoclinic} if the slope multisets at all points are equal to a single repeated value; if that value is 0, we also say that $\calE$ is \emph{unit-root} or \emph{\'etale}.
-By \eqref{eq:pure hom}, there are no nonzero morphisms between isoclinic objects of distinct slopes. \end{defn}
+By \eqref{eq:pure hom}, there are no nonzero morphisms between isoclinic objects of distinct slopes.
+Moreover, the isoclinic and unit-root properties are preserved by formation of subquotients and extensions (between objects of the same slope). \end{defn}

 \begin{remark} Since the action of Frobenius on an object of $\FIsoc(k)$ can be characterized by writing down the matrix of action on a single basis, one might wonder whether the Newton polygon of the characteristic polynomial of said matrix coincides with the slope polygon.
 In general this is false; see \cite[\S 1.3]{katz-slope} for a counterexample.
 However, it does hold when the basis is the one derived from a \emph{cyclic vector} for the action of Frobenius \cite[Lemma~5.2.4]{kedlaya-revisited}, i.e., when the matrix is the \emph{companion matrix} associated to its characteristic polynomial. \end{remark}